 Violence Prevention and Active Shooter Response Training

 Colleges across the country have been focused in recent years on preparing for various emergencies and disasters.
 One such effort at Stetson University College of Law is directed at preparing faculty, staff, and students about what they might do if an armed attacker came to campus.
 For this situation, Stetson Law has established lockdown procedures, which are available at Emergency Preparedness.
 In addition, faculty, staff, and students are encouraged to register their cell phone numbers with the Stetson Law emergency communications messaging system.
-This can be done by clicking on your user name on the left side of the main page of the Intranet.
+This can be done by enrolling in the Emergency Text Notification System.

-Also, our Student Life Mental Health-Wellness page.
+The Student Life Mental Health-Wellness page lists contact information for students seeking help.
 Concerns involving employees should be reported to Human Resources.
 In an emergency, call 911.
 At any time, you can also contact Public Safety for assistance as well.
-The 24-hour number for the Public Safety Department in Gulfport is (727) 343-1262.
-The Public Safety Department 24-hour Tampa campus number is (727) 420-8868.
+The 24-hour number for the Public Safety Department in Gulfport is 727-343-1262.
+The Public Safety Department's 24-hour Tampa campus number is 727-420-8868.

 Faculty and Staff: